top of page

 Language Hack - A Radical Glossary

 Language is power, and similarly to education and culture, it can be used as a tool of oppression or liberation.
 Here you will find some powerful radical lingo in bite sized descriptions to add to your political literacy toolbox.
-These terms have been produced through the intergenerational labour of people acting within social movements throughout history, to describe the dynamic nature of how power, as a tool of oppression which can be reclaimed for agency and liberation.
+These terms have been produced through the intergenerational labour of people acting within social movements throughout history.
+They describe ways in which vested interests use power as a tool of oppression and ways that power can be reclaimed by people to develop collective agency to fight for justice and equality.

 Spinning a Social-Ecological Intention (Large).jpg